jorgeserras/BattleBit/index.md

 ### Input-data

+The implemented application is designed to handle MTS.
+A univariate TS is seen as a set of observations along a consistent time rate expressing the values of a variable along a certain number of time-stamps _T_.
+For the case of MTS, each row of a data-set represents a subject identified by its row index.
+Subjects are MTS with a common number of variables _n_ and width _T_.
+Each column depicts a certain variable at a certain time slice.
+A subject is thus a combination of univariate TS.

 The input file should be in comma-separated values (CSV) and in an horizontal format.
 A formatting procedure as well as example files are available in the **[web application](https://jorgeserras.shinyapps.io/outlierdetection/)**.

 - The first row of the file is the header, being the first entry "subject_id" and the remaining ones the attributes specifying their time slice index, separated by two unserscores: "attributeName__t".